amitmerchant1990/thoughts_diary/thoughts.md

 - In a mad world only the mad are sane.
 - You must be the person you have never had the courage to be.
 - You can't cross the sea merely by standing and staring at the water. - Rabindranath Tagore
+- I'm not what happened to me.
+I'm what I chose to become. - Carl Jung